TAult5/masters_project/README.md

 Due to DARPA requirements on data privacy, [VeraCrypt](https://www.veracrypt.fr/code/VeraCrypt/) was utilized for all data encryption.

+### Additional Packages
+I elected to use Albumentations for Yolov11, as Yolov11 integrates automatically with the library, and requires no additional code to implement.
+Albumentations is a library for easy image augmentation, in addition to what is already implemented by default with the Yolo models.
+Installed through command line via `pip install albumentation ultralytics`.
+Documentation for the package may be found [here](https://www.albumentations.ai/docs/).

 ## File Structure
 Below is how the file structure was organized for this project.
 The code will need to be changed as needed to accommadate a different file structure. main_images and main_labels were used to store all images and labels prior to being split into training, validation, and test sets, and left in place as a backup, should issues arise with the dataset files.
 The v8_training and v11_training folders were used to store the weights, which could be referenced by function in the overall project.
 Only **ONE** best.pt file should be kept in their respective weight folders.
 The data.yaml file will be explained in detail below, with explanations of the different project files.